 Gay Men Love to be Labelled

 I am no exception to this.
-In comparison to others I had it pretty easy because I realized early on that I was gay.
+In comparison to some others, I had it pretty easy because I realized early on that I was gay.
 Yes, there was a mystery bi-or-gay phase, but that’s it.
-And just like some label themselves as ‘nature-loving’ or ‘cat-persons’ gays do the same thing.
+And just like some label themselves as ‘nature-loving’ or ‘cat-people’, gays do the same thing.
 But it doesn’t stop with hobbies and interests, gays have words for EVERYTHING.
-Imagine a sexual fetish, a body type or another kink.
+Imagine a sexual fetish, a body type or a kink.
 We do have a word for it.
 Let’s start by simply looking at the varieties of ways you can be a gay ‘bear’.
 In simple terms, bears are gay man who are chunky or muscular, have beards, body hair and a placid temper.
 So far, so good.

 In short, this overview tells us that a chaser is a young guy with little hair who likes bears (someone might call them twinks), while an otter isn’t as big as a regular bear, a muscle bear is well-trained and a polar bear is usually older with white body hair.
 And if you’re larger than the average bear you might be called a chub.
 And if you’re Asian some might even call you a panda bear.